csaez/csaez.github.io/content/posts/2022-02-28_fzf-for-the-win.md

 ---

 title: FZF for the win!
-description: If you spend any time in the terminal, then you probably will like fzf.
+description: If you spend time in the terminal, then you probably will like fzf.
 date: 2022-02-28
 categories: [Tutorials]
 tags: [thoughts]